-has been convicted of an offence involving deception or dishonesty, unless the conviction is spent under the Rehabilitation of Offenders (Northern Ireland) Order 1978
+You have ever been convicted of an offence involving deception or dishonesty, unless the law says your conviction is ‘spent’ (that is, it no longer applies)

-is an undischarged bankrupt or has made an arrangement with creditors
+You are an undischarged bankrupt (your bankruptcy is ongoing) or you have made a legal arrangement with your creditors (those you owe money to) to pay off your debts

-has previously been removed as a charity trustee by the Commission or the courts
+We or the courts have ever removed you from a position as a charity trustee before

-is subject to disqualification under company legislation.
+You are disqualified under company law.

-It is helpful to ask anyone putting their name forward dot be elected as a charity trustee to sign a declaration form to confirm that they are not disqualified.
+If you apply to be a charity trustee, you may need to sign a declaration to confirm that you haven’t been disqualified.

-A template declaration form can be downloaded from the Commission’s website and is available at Appendix 1.
-This should be retained by the charity for its own records.
+What do I need to know about recruiting trustees for my charity?

+When recruiting new trustees for your charity, it’s important to:

+Follow the rules in your charity’s governing document

+Appoint trustees who have the skills and experience your charity needs

+Check if any legal reasons would prevent you appointing the trustee.

+You can ask potential trustees to sign a declaration to confirm that the law does not disqualify them from being a charity trustee.
+You can download a template declaration form or use the one in Appendix 1.
+Keep the signed forms for your charity’s records.

-If a potential charity trustee is currently disqualified, you may find the Commission’s guidance on Waiving trustee disqualification useful.
+If a potential charity trustee is disqualified, in some circumstances you can ask us to waive the disqualification.
+For more information, please read our guide to waiving trustee disqualification.

-The Trustee disqualification does not apply to charities to which the Commission has granted religious designation.
+If your charity has a religious designation, the disqualification will not apply.
 This is set out in the Charities Act 2008 (Designated Religious Charities) Order (Northern Ireland) 2016.

-Charity trustees are equally and jointly responsible in law for the control and management of the administration of their charity.

-A potential charity trustee must be considered capable of managing their own affairs and as such, should not be incapable of acting as a trustee by reason of a mental disorder within the meaning of the Mental Health (Northern Ireland) Order 1986.
+Because being a charity trustee comes with a high level of responsibility, all trustees must be considered capable of managing their own affairs under the Mental Health (Northern Ireland) Order 1986.

-Shadow directors and persons of significant control
+Who else in my charity might the law say is a trustee?

+It’s important to know who the law considers to be a charity trustee, because this may mean they have particular legal responsibilities.

+Some charitable companies have ‘shadow directors’ and ‘people of significant control’.
+If those people have enough influence, the law might consider them to be charity trustees.

-A shadow director is someone not formally appointed as a director of a charitable company, but who gives directions or instructions (rather than professional advice) upon which the directors of a charitable company usually act upon.
+A shadow director is someone who:

+Has not been formally appointed as a director of your charity, and

+Gives directions or instructions (but not professional advice) that your charity’s directors usually act on.
-A person of significant control in relation to a charitable company is:

-a person who is also not a member of the board of directors, and
+A person of significant control is someone who is not a member of the board of directors and who:

-regularly or consistently directs or influences a significant number of the charity’s directors, or
+Regularly or consistently directs or influences a significant number of the charity’s directors, or

-who is regularly consulted and whose views influence decisions made by the charity directors.
+Is often consulted by the charity’s directors, which allows the person to influence the directors’ decisions.

-An example of a person with significant control over a charitable company might be an elected representative or an employee of a local council who regularly attends charity trustee meetings.
+An example of a person with significant control over a charitable company is an elected representative of a local council who regularly attends charity trustee meetings.

-A shadow director or person of significant control (as defined by the Companies Act 2006) who regularly exercises control or authority over the actions and decisions of a charity may be held to be a charity trustee/director for the purposes of charity/company law.
-As such, they may share the responsibilities and liabilities of trusteeship or directorship.
-This does not apply to professional advice given to charity trustees by a solicitor or accountant at the request of the charity trustees.
+If a shadow director or a person of significant control regularly controls or influences your charity’s actions and decisions, the law may consider them to be a charity trustee.
+This may mean that they share the same legal responsibilities as the other trustees.
+(This doesn’t apply to a solicitor or an accountant who is giving professional advice to charity trustees who have requested it.)

-Where such persons who are not officially appointed, regularly attend trustee meetings, they may owe a fiduciary duty to the charity.
-They may also share the legal liabilities of trusteeship or directorship.
-The level of participation and influence such individuals have should be given careful consideration by the charity trustees.
+If these people regularly attend your trustee meetings, they may have:

+A fiduciary duty to the charity (for example, a duty of confidentiality or to manage conflicts of interest appropriately)

+The same legal responsibilities as a trustee or director if something goes wrong.

+With this in mind, you should carefully consider how much involvement and influence these people have.